SteveBarnett/human-centred/air.md

 ### Study the history of humans and technology

 Humans relationship with technology follows the time-tested patterns.
+Much technology over the past few centuries has widened the gaps.

 1. New technology promises an easy life and liberation from toil
 2. The promises drive adoption